cbalona/modern-actuary/static/content/journal/deprecated-ppp-3-project-automation/index.md

 title: "Python Preferred Practice 3: Project Automation"
 description: "Automating common Python project tasks, like dependency management, environment setup, and data pipelines, using Makefiles for efficiency and reproducibility."
 date: "2023-08-01"
+archived: true
+deprecated: true
+deprecation_note: "This post has been deprecated.
+With the introduction of `uv` for managing Python versions and dependencies, much of the automation discussed here can be simplified.
+I recommend checking out [PPP 1](./ppp-1-python/) and [PPP 2](./ppp-2-dependency-management/) for updated practices.
+There is still place for project automation in more complex projects.
+In these cases I now use `justfiles`, which I will discuss in a future post."
 ---

 In PPP 2 I discussed how I prefer to do dependency management within Python.
 I prefer simple and lightweight.
 This meant using basic libraries like `virtualenv` and `pip-tools` over heavier approaches such as Poetry or Conda.
 This bare bones approach also led to quite a few commands to be memorised and used over and over.
 If you are like me you don't like to do repetitive tasks.
 You would rather automate them.